humanmade/altis-cloud/docs/specifications.md

 # Limitations

 - Maximum upload size: 1GB (1GB for media upload endpoints, and 50MB for all other requests)
-- php execution timeout: 60s
+- php execution timeout: 30s, can be increased through an `ini_set()` call up to a maximum of 60 seconds
 - Cron task execution timeout: 1 hour